To Build Lifelong AI, Teach It To Forget

 - To build lifelong AI, we must rethink “catastrophic forgetting” as a challenge and start thinking of it as a necessary feature for systems to operate within real-world computational limits.

-If you try to recall your absolute favorite meal from when you were 10 years old, you might come up blank.
-But that memory lapse isn’t a failure of your brain.
-That detail probably just is not useful to your life anymore.
+If you try to recall your absolute favorite meal from when you were 7 years old, you might come up blank.
+Maybe not...
+But if so, that memory lapse isn’t a failure of your brain.
+That particular detail probably just is not useful to your life anymore.

 For years, computer scientists have viewed artificial intelligence through a much stricter lens.
 When an AI system learns new tasks or information, it overwrites some of what it learned before, a phenomenon known as “catastrophic forgetting.”
 Historically, the field has treated that as a flaw and tried to patch it with workarounds like storing large amounts of old data.

-But in a new monograph published in Foundations and Trends in Machine Learning, Yueyang Liu, assistant professor of operations management at Rice Business, and her Stanford University co-authors argue that forgetting is not simply a bug.
-In real-world settings, AI systems face hard limits on memory and computing power.
+But in a new monograph published in Foundations and Trends in Machine Learning, Yueyang Liu (assistant professor of operations management at Rice Business) and her Stanford University co-authors argue that forgetting is not simply a bug for AI.
+In real-world settings, these systems face hard constraints on memory and computing power.
 They cannot, and should not, try to remember everything.

 How AI continues to learn about you

 Traditional machine learning often assumes that training eventually ends.
-In these models, the system learns a stable target — e.g., identifying cats in a photo — and is effectively done.
-Under that logic, forgetting looks like failure.
+In these models, the system learns a stable target — e.g., an image analyzer trained to identify cats in a photo — and once it has achieved this target, training is effectively over.
+Under that logic, catastrophic forgetting looks like catastrophic failure.

-Liu and her co-authors start from a different premise: the world keeps changing, so useful AI must keep adapting.
-A recommendation system for music or movies, for example, cannot assume your tastes are fixed.
-If it stops learning, it gets worse.
-To stay useful, it has to keep exploring.
+But Liu and her co-authors start from a different premise.
+The world keeps changing, so AI must keep adapting to stay useful.
+A recommendation system for music or movies cannot assume your tastes are fixed.
+If it stops learning about you, it stops being relevant.
+It has to keep exploring.

 How constrained AI survives